The Safeguarding Adults Board (SAB), meet on a quarterly basis to:

 The SAB is supported by five subgroups and three forums:

 The Adult Safeguarding Executive (ASE), will define the strategic direction and priorities in relation to the planning and delivery of services to adults at risk in order to achieve a consistent and responsive approach to meeting the needs of all adults at risk and to provide a forum for discussion of key issues for Surrey arising from local and national safeguarding adult guidance.

 The Group will ensure that those responsible at a senior level for safeguarding adults in Surrey are appropriately linked into the safeguarding adult’s board, and that there is effective discussion and communication with the main SSAB.

 The Safeguarding Adults Review (SAR) and Learning Group, receive all SAR notifications, they review the notification against the statutory duty of the SAB to complete a review and make recommendations to the chair of the SAB.

 The Delivery Group is responsible for the training and policy and procedures of the SAB.
 It considers the policy, procedures and training requirements and how the SAB can be assured of progress.

-The Quality Assurance Group, Task partners as appropriate with the quarterly themed reports, on receipt they scrutinise the completed reports to inform the work of the SAB ensuring that the workstreams are progressing in line with the direction of the strategic plan and to report back on areas requiring greater support or clarity to the SAB.
+The Quality Assurance Group, will task partners as appropriate with the QA reports, on receipt they scrutinise the completed reports to inform the work of the SAB ensuring that the workstreams are progressing in line with the direction of the strategic plan and to report back on areas requiring greater support or clarity to the SAB.